renatabiniek/hush-daisies/README.md

 * Database Schema

   A relational database was used for this project.
-The database consists of the following models: User (Django built-in model), UserProfileOrder, Product, Category, Order, OrderLineItem, Workshop, WorkshopTestimonials, WorkshopFavourites and Request.
+The database consists of the following models: User (Django built-in model), UserProfileOrder, Product, Category, Order, OrderLineItem, Workshop, Level, WorkshopTestimonials, WorkshopFavourites and CustomRequest.
   Django AllAuth was used for user authentication.
 The database schema has been prepared using drawSQL.
 Limitations of the tool prevented accurate choice of field types (e.g. EmailField, URLField).

   **Hush Daisies database schema:**